DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

     It can be used for testing, but there may be breaking changes before a full release.
     This documentation is still under developement as well.
-    It is not yet recommended to use disy Cadenza Analytics Extensions in production.

 </pre>